kelsiealopez/Hemitriccus-Pangenome/Pangene/PangeneRedoRevision.md

 ```

-## 5.  then re run this R script (FinalPangene.R) to get final counts
+## 5.  then re run this R script (FinalPangeneProcessingAfterBlastingPAV.R) to get final CNV/PAV list